 Available for sale investments include quoted debt securities and unquoted investments, and are stated at fair value where fair value can be reliably measured.
-Fair value is calculated using prices achieved in most recent transactions.
+Fair value is calculated using closing bid prices.
 They are recognised on a trade date basis at fair value, and are subsequently revalued at each reporting date to fair value, with gains and losses being included directly in the Consolidated Statement of Comprehensive Income until the investment is disposed of or determined to be impaired, at which time the cumulative gain or loss previously recognised in the Consolidated Statement of Comprehensive Income, is included in the Consolidated Income Statement for the year.